NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 ## Analysis
 ### Supervised Machine Learning Methods.
-### Linear Regression Predictions Models performed with Single Feature, and Multiple Features.
+### Linear Regression Models performed with Single Feature, and Multiple Features.

-Explored data by performing Linear Regression Prediction Models with Single Features using 2 different cleansed datasets:
+Data Exploration by performing Linear Regression Prediction Models with Single Features using 2 different cleansed datasets:
 1. Without Zero or Null Values
 2. With Zero Values replaced with Median Values of their respective columns Conclusion